October 28, 2008, WDAN hosted a special broadcast which took place

 part by Max Shafer (pictured far left) and John Eckert (pictured

 immediate right).
-Max Shafer would continue as general
+Max Shafer would continue as general manager

 and sports director, while John Eckert would continue as sales